gospel-desk/www.logstown.com/the-twelve-believers/st-justa/index.md

 daughter.
 But Jesus said to her, Let the children be filled first, for it is not appropriate to take the children’s bread and throw it to the dogs.

-But she answered him, Yes, Lord.
-Yet even the dogs under the table eat the children’s crumbs.
+But she answered him, <u>Yes, Lord.
+Yet even the dogs under the table eat the children’s crumbs.</u>

 He said to her, **For this saying, go your way.
 The demon has gone out of your daughter.**